 Can I get a refund?

-If you sign up for a subscription online through our website and through our safe Paypal payment system, we try to get your user name and password emailed to you within a week to 10 days.
+If you sign up for online access through our website and through our safe Paypal payment system, we try to get your user name and password emailed to you within a week to 10 days.
 There are some exceptions, such as over holiday periods or during the last two weeks of every other month (February, April, June, August, October and December) when we very busy are in production, working on putting together the next issue of the magazine.
 If you mailed your payment to our Illinois offices, we typically email or mail your user name and password to you within a week of its arrival at our office.
-However, if you mail your payment to our former offices in Kettering, Ohio, or you are taking advantage of a special office such as from Uniden or Cobra and mail your payment to Kettering, Ohio, it takes anywhere from one to three months before we have your payment forwarded to our Aledo, Illinois, office.
+However, if you mail your payment to our former offices in Kettering, Ohio, or you are taking advantage of a special office such as from Uniden, RadioShack or Cobra and mail your payment to Kettering, Ohio, it takes anywhere from one to three months before we have your payment forwarded to our Aledo, Illinois, office.
 Please be patient and we typically process those payments within two weeks after we receive them.

 Yes, while Paypal is a very safe system for making online payments with your debit card, credit card or checking account, we respect that not everyone wants to use this online payment portal.
-If you wish to subscribe, you may mail your payment payable to National Communications Magazine and mail it to National Communications Magazine, PO Box 1, Aledo IL 61231-0001.
+If you wish to purchase online access, you may mail your payment payable to National Communications Magazine and mail it to National Communications Magazine, PO Box 1, Aledo IL 61231-0001.
 If you wish to call us to process your credit card number over the phone, please leave a detailed message stating that you want to make payment in that method and we will return your call if we didn’t answer the call live.
 All our return calls come from 309.228.8000 so you can feel safe about making payment in that way.

 What credit cards do you accept for payment?

 National Communications Magazine accepts Visa, MasterCard, Discover and American Express.
 We also might be able to process payments from Bankcard, Switch and Solo.

 Is Paypal secure for making payments to National Communications Magazine?